-Soft Triple Chocolate Turtle Cookies rolled in mini chocolate chips and pecans then filled with creamy, silky caramel and drizzled with chocolate.
-AKA heaven.
+Turtle Cookies rolled in mini chocolate chips and pecans then filled with creamy, silky caramel and drizzled with chocolate for triple chocolate heaven!

 Now I realize you have probably made resolutions about eating healthier and I should be posting a salad recipe (that’s coming) but I am too in love with these Triple Chocolate Turtle Cookies to not share them right now.
 And you will be too.
 Love at first bite.